 On the other hand, what we observed is —when the sales rep did a great job of explaining the solution to the prospect's problem, using fewer filler words, the overall experience for the prospect was great.
 The lesser the filler words, the more confident the prospects felt about the rep's knowledge of the product and domain expertise.

-What makes reps use fillers?
+What makes reps use filler words?

-Heightened anxiety tends to be the primary trigger for the usage of fillers.
+Heightened anxiety tends to be the primary trigger for the usage of filler words.
 The ums and uhs are more frequent when a rep is trying to focus on multiple points of interest at the same time or especially when they transition into a new topic or begin a new sentence.
 Anxiety also makes people say things that they wouldn't usually say.
 When the rep is nervous, their mind is preoccupied with thoughts about the listeners and their opinions rather than communicating clearly.

 Lack of adequate preparation

-Preparation is another reason for fillers to occur.
+Preparation is another reason for filler words to occur.
 For instance, when the rep doesn't have enough context about the prospect beforehand and is not adequately prepared to address the pain points or objections brought up —they are caught up between two opposing thoughts.
 They are searching for the right things to say.
 And another interesting aspect, depending on your industry domain, is the usage of infrequent words (usually a concept or a technical term).
 For example, these are situations when you are unable to locate the right technical word; you pause and throw in an 'um' until you get the word or a close synonymous word.

 This one is the biggest reason.
 Often sales reps are distracted from the conversation because they are trying to take notes vociferously (either with pen & paper or using manual note-taking tools like Evernote).
-Consequently, they end up getting into moments of awkward silence which they try to fill in with hedge words and fillers like maybe, just, simply, etc.
+Consequently, they end up getting into moments of awkward silence which they try to fill in with hedge words and filler words like maybe, just, simply, etc.

 Given that we are working remotely, reps also tend to become distracted by someone or something in the room they are working from.
 And to keep control of the conversation, the reversion happens with the usage of fillers.

-Steps to reduce fillers while selling online
+Steps to reduce filler words while selling online

 When you communicate online, interpretation of what you intend to say becomes more complex than in-person conversations because of the absence of non-verbal signs.
 As such, no one likes to be sold to.
 Hence, rapport building with your prospect needs to happen in the first few seconds.